IggyRa/3D-Chess-Application/README.md

 # 3D-Chess-Application
-**3D Chess Application in OpenGL and Flutter** Application used and tested only on Windows, Android and web.
+**3D Chess Application in OpenGL and Flutter**

 To start:
 1. Set up flutter by following the official guidelines https://docs.flutter.dev/get-started/install/windows